 Key trends to inform your campaign this year

 With all the uncertainty of 2020, you’d be forgiven for feeling more than a little anxious about the impending holiday season.
-So, here are some holiday marketing tips to bear in mind, based on current consumer trends.
+So, here are some holiday marketing tips to bear in mind, based on current consumer and ecommerce trends.

 Get started early